fongcol/ed-starter-repo/README.md

 ```

 ```
-elasticdev_examle.yml - a working copy that is working
+elasticdev_example.yml - a example that is works
 ```